Themekraft/BP-WC-Vendors/readme.txt

 2. BuddyPress Members View

 == Changelog ==

+= 1.1.2 -  Sep.
+21 2017 =
+* fixed a issue in the profile redirect form shop single if you click on View Profile

 = 1.1.1 - July 14.2017 =
 * New settings tab Roles to assign Member Types Vendor Roles or make an new Member Type from Vendor.